-Starting with version 1.0.0, Apache Arrow utilizes two versions to describe each release of the project: the Format Version and the Library Version.
+Starting with version 1.0.0, Apache Arrow uses two versions to describe each release of the project: the Format Version and the Library Version.
 Each Library Version has a corresponding Format Version, and multiple versions of the library may have the same format version.
 For example, library versions 2.0.0 and 3.0.0 may both track format version 1.0.0.
 See status for details about supported features in each library.

 For library versions prior to 1.0.0, major releases may contain API changes.
 From 1.0.0 onward, we follow Semantic Versioning with regards to communicating API changes.
 We expect most releases to be major library releases.

 A newer versioned client library will be able to read any data and metadata produced by an older client library.

 So long as the major format version is not changed, a newer library is backward compatible with an older library.